Tetrax-10/Nord-Spotify/README.md

 # Nord-Spotify (Supports New UI)

-A better Nord Theme with no Ads
+Nord Themed Spotify with no UI Ads

 <br />